 "When I teach cryptography, the online format allows me to teach to different students at a different pace.
 The ones with a strong math background may cruise through the more technical material, while others can take things more slowly.
 I try to challenge both groups when working on how to apply these concepts in practice."

 Brown is a longtime cybersecurity innovator.
 Cybersecurity at Brown is rooted in an interdisciplinary approach that leverages multiple perspectives.
 Students graduate with a sophisticated technical understanding and the ability to communicate cybersecurity topics to both technical and non-technical audiences.

 "The Brown online experience is excellent.
 Both supportive and directive, the coursework is tailored for interaction and high engagement from world-class faculty and a diverse student cohort."

-— Cybersecurity alum Ray Cotton, VP and COO for IT Infrastructure, Risk, and Cybersecurity at Wells Fargo
+— Cybersecurity alum Ray Cotton, SVP and COO for IT Infrastructure, Risk, and Cybersecurity at Wells Fargo

 "My professors always stayed connected with me during my online coursework.
 They care deeply about students, and I'm proof of that: their mentorship led to me teaching at Brown.
 The Master of Science in Cybersecurity builds on Brown's proven online teaching methods to continue delivering content in innovative ways."

 — Cybersecurity alum Ernesto Zaldivar, now Director of Graduate Studies (Policy Track) for Brown's Master of Science in Cybersecurity and Associate Professor of the Practice of Computer Science

 - We don't distinguish between remote students and in-person ones: all are equal participants.